JimEli/Intro-to-Assembly/README.md

 # Pima-CC-CIS250-Intro-to-Assembly
-## CIS-250 Labs and selected homework assignments.
+## CIS-250 labs and selected homework assignments.

 ### Lab #1: Hello World Program.
 Adaptation of Kip Irvine's Project_sample for CIS 250 Lab #1.
 Display a simple text message on the console and perform some very basic math on numbers input by user.
 Checks for signed 32-bit integer overflow.